MiliJhM/PKU_MMLS_FinalProj/project_idea_v0_0.md

 A resistance factor to represent resistance level of people.Losing by time and increase when malaria transmission take place.

 2. Human-mosquito malaria model(with mosquito population changing).
-Find/compare different density-dependent curve Mosquito life cycle modeling , focusing on gene frequency(incuding drive) and population size
+Use a density-dependent curve to keep a stable population Mosquito life cycle modeling , focusing on gene frequency(including drive) and population size

 #### Working Plan
-1. Make a Human-mosquito malaria model without
+1. Make a Human-mosquito malaria model
 2. Add gene drive and mosquito life cycle to the model
 3. Use diffusion coefficient to add spatial feature